openshift/enhancements/enhancements/storage/csi-driver-install.md

 It makes it simpler to enable these drivers by default when in-tree to CSI migration goes GA.

+Expected workflow:
+1. CVO installs cluster-storage-operator.
+2. cluster-storage-operator checks on which cloud it is, let's say it's AWS.
+3. cluster-storage-operator starts AWS EBS CSI driver operator and sets its cluster-storage-operator status to Available + Progressing.
+In future it could run also AWS EFS CSI driver operator.
+4. AWS EBS CSI driver operator installs EBS CSI driver and creates some status CR (clusteroperators.config.openshift.io again?) that it's Available + Progressing.
+5. AWS EBS CSI driver operator checks that the driver is fully installed, i.e. driver DaemonSet and Deployment have full set of replicas and sets its own status to Available.
+6. cluster-storage-operator monitors status of AWS EBS CSI driver operator and sets its own status to Available.

+User cannot uninstall the driver, therefore the AWS EBS CSI driver operator does not consume any CR (whose deletion would tell the operator to uninstall the driver).

 Pros:
 1. Simpler handling of in-tree to CSI migration.
 2. Drivers are automatically installed and admin can monitor progress.